sofroniewn/electron-johnny-five-examples/1-led/README.md

 You're now ready to start the app!

-For more information about this error and using electron with johnny-five and node-serialport in general, check out this super helpful [blog post](http://meow.noopkat.com/using-node-serialport-in-an-electron-app/) by [@noopkat](https://github.com/noopkat)
+For more information about that error and using electron with johnny-five and node-serialport in general, check out this super helpful [blog post](http://meow.noopkat.com/using-node-serialport-in-an-electron-app/) by [@noopkat](https://github.com/noopkat)

 ##Running the app
-After setting up the hardware and code you are now ready to run the app with
+After setting up the [hardware](https://github.com/sofroniewn/electron-johnny-five-examples/tree/master/1-led#setting-up-the-hardware) and [code](https://github.com/sofroniewn/electron-johnny-five-examples/tree/master/1-led#setting-up-the-code) you are now ready to start the app.
+Run

 ```
 npm start